Radiation Safety Fees and Regulations Review 2021

 The purposes of compliance monitoring will remain the same.

-Routine compliance monitoring for source licence holders is conducted to monitor source licence holders’ compliance with the radiation safety requirements at the locations or places set out by the source licence.
+The principal objective of routine compliance monitoring is to provide the Director with a high level of assurance that source licence holders are meeting the radiation safety requirements at the locations or places authorised by the source licence.
 The radiation safety requirements are defined in section 5 (Interpretation) of the Radiation Safety Act 2016 (the Act).

 Routine compliance monitoring for source licence holders is also scheduled to monitor source licence holders’ compliance with New Zealand’s international obligations referred to in section 3(b) of the Act.